Fxztam/FormsWebSocket/README.md

 # FormsWebSocket
 ## 1. Overview
-WebSocket provides an alternative to the limitation of efficient communication between the server and the web browser by providing:
+WebSocket is an Internet protocol providing two-way communication between a client and a server.
+WebSocket was designed to be implemented in web browsers and web servers, but it can be used by any client or server application.
+Messages can be delivered in either UTF-8 TEXT or BINARY format:

 - bi-directional
 - full-duplex
-- real-time
+- in real-time.

-client / server communications.

 The server can send data to the client at any time.
 Because it runs over TCP, it also provides a low-latency low-level communication and reduces the overhead of each message.